tweag/nickel/doc/manual/merging.md

 #### Specification

 To each field definition `foo = val` is associated a priority `p(val)`.
-When merging two common fields `value_left` and `value_right`, then the results is either the one with the highest priority (that overrides the other), or the two are tentatively recursively merged if the priorities are the same.
-Without loss of generality, we consider the simple case of two records with only one field, which is the same on both side:
+When merging two common fields `value_left` and `value_right`, the results is either the one with the highest priority (that overrides the other), or the two are tentatively recursively merged if the priorities are the same.
+Without loss of generality, we consider the simple case of two records with only one common
+field:

 ```text
 {common = left} & {common = right}